Join JTC where your contribution will be valued.

 Purpose of job

-The successful candidate will make a significant contribution to the team, providing support for service delivery to Listed Funds and SPV structures.
-They will be responsible for all aspects of Company Secretarial and Corporate Governance support including arrangements for and attendance at board, committee and shareholder meetings, preparing and filing documentation, regulatory compliance and statutory returns, quarterly corporate governance reporting to Boards, regulatory announcements and market abuse compliance.
+The role holder will make a significant contribution to the team, providing support for service delivery to UK corporates.
+You will be responsible for all aspects of Company Secretarial and Corporate Governance support including arrangements for and attendance at board, committee and shareholder meetings, preparing and filing documentation in relation to regulatory compliance and statutory returns, corporate transactional support and gain experience of listed plc governance and IPO processes and procedures.
+There will also be the opportunity to provide support to special projects such as corporate actions.

 - Excellent planning and organisation